20th July 2020

 We proposed the use of Drupal, not only because we have extensive experience using it, but because it powers many other successful large-scale news websites, including The Independent and MSNBC.
-We were confident that it was robust enough to deal with IRIN's high traffic levels and handle multi-language content and editorial workflows, whilst having the flexibility to allow the website to continue to grow.
+We were confident that it was robust enough to deal with The New Humanitarian's high traffic levels and handle multi-language content and editorial workflows, whilst having the flexibility to allow the website to continue to grow.

 Moving a large amount of content from an antiquated website onto a modern CMS required a complex content migration process.
-We had to ensure that content styling was optimised for the new platform, so reports written in 2006 would look as great as those created a decade later, as well as dealing with multiple languages and maintaining the content's search engine ranking.
+We had to ensure that content styling was optimised for the new platform, as well as dealing with multiple languages and maintaining the content's search engine ranking.